Final permit issuance: Oily water sewer cleanup

-We invite you to comment on the draft permit for dangerous waste corrective action for the BP Cherry Point Refinery and modification to a dangerous waste permit for the Phillips 66 Ferndale Refinery.
-These draft permits include detailed requirements to investigate the oily water sewers at the refineries and clean up any soil or groundwater contamination.
+We issued the permit for dangerous waste corrective action for the BP Cherry Point Refinery and modification to a dangerous waste permit for the Phillips 66 Ferndale Refinery.
+These permits include detailed requirements to investigate the oily water sewers at the refineries and clean up any soil or groundwater contamination.

 The refinery began operating in 1971 and has about 800 employees.
 The facility turns crude oil into a variety of petroleum products.